oxai/wildfire/docs/datasets/index.md

 The database gives locations as Zip codes and provides other data (acres burned, cause, fire type).

-A dataset is available [here](https://www.fire.ca.gov/incidents/) but more detailed data can be aquired by contacting the authors.
+A dataset is available [here](https://www.fire.ca.gov/incidents/) but more detailed data can be acquired by contacting the authors.

 **Remote Sensing Datasets**
 Remote sensings datasets are those formed by automatically processing satellite images to detect fires.
 The two most commonly used algorithms for automatically detection are called MODIS and VIIRS algorithms, named after the satellite instruments on which they were designed to work.
 (See (/wildfire/satellites).)
 The MODIS instrument (and, hence, algorithm) is much older and served as the basis for many following developments in heuristic-based fire detection, including VIIRS.
 Both are based on successively applying a number of heuristics to various bands to classify the type of land under each pixel.
 The list of possible output classes are shown in the following tables: